Alcatraz Island: Native American occupation

 During the nineteen months and nine days of occupation by the American Indians, several buildings at Alcatraz were damaged or destroyed by fire, including the lighthouse keeper's home, the warden's home, the Officers' Club, the recreation hall, and the Coast Guard quarters.
 The origin of the fires is disputed.
 The US government demolished a number of other buildings (mostly apartments) after the occupation had ended.
 Graffiti from the period of Native American occupation is still visible at many locations on the island.

 During the occupation, President Richard Nixon rescinded the Indian termination policy, designed by earlier administrations to end federal recognition of many tribes and their special relationship with the US government.
 He established a new policy of self-determination, in part as a result of the publicity and awareness created by the occupation.
 The occupation ended on June 11, 1971.

 Alcatraz under the National Park Service

 In 1972, the National Park Service purchased Alcatraz along with Fort Mason from the U.S. Army to establish the Golden Gate National Recreation Area.
 Under "An Act to Establish the Golden Gate National Recreation Area" President Richard Nixon allocated $120 million for land acquisition and development of the area.
 It has since been under the direction of the Golden Gate National Recreation Area and now operates as a tourist site and museum dedicated to its time as a federal penitentiary.
 Operating costs still remain one of its biggest challenges today.

+On May 4, 2025, President Donald Trump proposed reopening the island's prison.
+Later that night, Trump told reporters that his Alcatraz plan was "just an idea I've had" to counter the "radicalized judges [that] want to have trials for every single—think of it—every single person that's in our country illegally," a reference to his invocation of the Alien Enemies Act to conduct mass deportations of Venezuelan and Salvadoran migrants, which had been blocked by multiple judges.